auth0/docs/articles/protocols/saml/saml-configuration/index.md

 SAML-based federation involves two parties:

-1. An **identity provider** (IdP): authenticates users and providers to Service Providers an Authentication Assertion if successful;
+1. An **identity provider** (IdP): authenticates users and provides to Service Providers an Authentication Assertion if successful;
 2. A **service provider** (SP): relies on the Identity Provider to authenticate users.

 Auth0 supports the SAML protocol and can serve as the identity provider, the service provider, or both.